Zoster (herpes zoster)

 The optimal interval between receipt of Zostavax and Shingrix may vary, but an interval of at least 12 months is recommended between receiving Zostavax and a subsequent dose of Shingrix.
 The person will still need to complete the 2-dose schedule of Shingrix.

 If a person has previously received Zostavax through the NIP, they are not eligible to receive Shingrix through the NIP until 5 years after the Zostavax dose.
-If a person paid privately for a previous dose of Zostavax, they are eligible to receive Shingrix through the NIP at any time after the optimal interval.
+If a person paid privately for a previous dose of Zostavax, they are eligible to receive Shingrix through the NIP.

 People who have had a previous episode of herpes zoster can receive zoster vaccine at the recommended age.

 It is suggested that immunocompetent people should wait at least 12 months after an episode of herpes zoster before they receive a zoster vaccine.
 An episode of herpes zoster boosts cellular and humoral immunity above baseline levels in most people.
-Studies suggest that this boost persists for at least 1 year and up to 3 years,27 and a lower recurrence rate is observed in the first 12 months20 after the initial episode.
-Studies have not established an optimal time for vaccination after zoster, but no safety or immunogenicity concerns have been identified.28,29
+Studies suggest that this boost persists for at least 1 year and up to 3 years,18 and a lower recurrence rate is observed in the first 12 months14 after the initial episode.
+Studies have not established an optimal time for vaccination after zoster, but no safety or immunogenicity concerns have been identified.19,20

 - the uncertainty about duration of protection after vaccination in people who are immunocompromised